akashghimireOfficial/AI_application_system_midterm/README.md

 ````

 For this assignment, i have created folders for each weeks.
-Each of these folders have jupyter notebooks files for each lab sessions.** To explain the code ***markdown*** languages have been used to explain about the code functionality. **
+Each of these folders have jupyter notebooks files for each lab sessions.<strong> To explain the code *markdown* languages have been used to explain about the code functionality. </strong>

+> *Tensorflow 2.0 + has been used as Deep learning Framework for this assignment.*

+## Week 5